kamosz08/kamosz08/README.md

 ![React_Native](https://img.shields.io/badge/React_Native-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)

 ## Latest public projects
+These are some small public projects I've built.
+Some of them were deployed at some point but I don't have time to maintain them and keep them alive considering free hosting limitations.
+If project is hosted it will have link in readme.
 - [Gatsby hybrid app (SSG and  client side) - FE](https://github.com/kamosz08/trans-front)
 - [Gatsby hybrid app (SSG and  client side) - BE](https://github.com/kamosz08/trans-backend)
 - [Real time data firebase to do app (trello alike)](https://github.com/kamosz08/tasker-dnd)